hantswilliams/book-healthinformatics-datascience/docs/Ch3/distribution.md

 ### Quantile-Quantile (QQ) Plots

+Quantile-Quantile (often abbreviated as QQ) plots are a powerful visual tool used in statistics to assess if a dataset follows a theoretical distribution, most commonly the normal distribution.
+By comparing the quantiles of your data to the quantiles of a chosen theoretical distribution, you can determine if your dataset deviates from that theoretical distribution and how.

+**How QQ Plots Work:**

+1. Quantiles: Quantiles are points in your data that partition it into equally sized, contiguous intervals.
+Common quantiles include the median (which divides the data into two halves) and quartiles (which divide the data into four parts).

+2. Plotting Method: In a QQ plot, the x-axis represents the quantiles from the theoretical distribution *while the y-axis represents the quantiles from your actual dataset*.
+If your data follows the theoretical distribution, the points on the QQ plot will closely follow a straight line.

+**Interpreting QQ Plots:**

+1. Straight Line: If the points on the QQ plot closely follow a straight line (usually a 45-degree line called the line of equality), it suggests that your data is well-modeled by the theoretical distribution.

+2. Deviations from the Line: If the points deviate from the line, it indicates that your data has some systematic differences from the theoretical distribution.
+    - Curved Patterns: Often seen in QQ plots of non-normal data.
+A S-shaped curve might suggest that the data has heavier tails than a normal distribution.
+    - Outliers: Points that stray far from the line in a QQ plot can suggest potential outliers in your dataset.

+3. Tail Behavior: The ends of the QQ plot (both the lower left and upper right) show the behavior of the tails of your distribution.
+If the points in these areas deviate significantly from the straight line, it suggests that the tails of your distribution are different from the tails of the theoretical distribution.

 **Statsmodels**: The Statsmodels library provides QQ plots that compare the quantiles of your data against the quantiles of a theoretical distribution.
 QQ plots help you assess whether your data follows a particular distribution, such as the normal distribution.

 ```python
 import statsmodels.api as sm